dgaydukov/cert-aws/files/sa.md

 * automation (start/stop dev env during non-business hours to reduce costs)
 * iam supports tag-based conditions
 Tags should be used consistently, otherwise there is no point.
+Defatut tag `Name` should be used for every resource for easier cost balance calculation

 ###### AWS LoadBalancer vs App LoadBalancer